Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool calculates total flow area (TFA) of bit nozzles, using a specific verb and resource.
-It is distinct from sibling calculation tools like calculate_annular_velocity or calculate_ecd.
+The description explicitly states the tool calculates total flow area (TFA) of bit nozzles, using a specific formula.
+It clearly distinguishes from siblings (which are numerous calculation tools) by naming a specific application.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.